Industrial Accidents and Major Fires

 - Casualties/ injury

-- Disruption to utilities as they may have to be turned
+- Disruption to utilities, which may need to be turned off temporarily (electricity, gas, and water)

-off for a while (electricity, gas, and water) - Damage to local properties
+- Damage to local properties and businesses

 - Local road closures causing traffic disruption

-- Some people may have to be evacuated from local houses and buildings
+- Some people may have to be evacuated from local houses and buildings in close proximity

 - Some people may be asked to stay inside and keep windows and doors shut